 The treatment of golfers elbow is again similar to that of tennis elbow and primarily involves resting the injured tendons and allowing them to recover naturally.

-To help the injured tendons to recover, your doctor may recommend the use of an elbow brace.
+To help the injured tendons to recover, your doctor may recommend the use of an elbow brace designed for treating golfers elbow.
 This will usually play the same role as a tennis elbow brace does in the treatment of that condition.
 It will help to absorb some of the forces traveling up the inside of your forearm and reaching the tendons at your inner elbow.
 That will help to mitigate the pain you are experiencing there.

 Although these are not treatments for the root cause of golfers elbow, ice and/or topical analgesics can help to ease the pain.

-Rehabilitative exercises will help to strengthen the forearm muscles and therefore reduce the risk of recurrence of golfers elbow.
+Rehabilitative exercises will help to strengthen the forearm muscles and therefore reduce the risk of recurrence of medial epicondylitis.
 Exercises that stretch or strengthen your forearm muscles will be helpful.